 From Langtang, it takes us about four hours of gentle ascension to reach Kyangin Gompa.

-A day in Kyangin Gompa gives us the opportunity to visit the famous Kyangin Monastery.
-After visiting the monastery we always have the option of going to the Yala cheese factory or the small lake behind Yala.
+A day in Kyangin Gompa gives us the opportunity to visit the famous Kyangin Monastery and visit CHeRKO RI 4,984, After visiting the monastery we always have the option of going to the Yala cheese factory or the small lake behind Yala.

 After breakfast in Kyangin Gompa retrace our steps to Lama Hotel.